Abe Lincoln may have said that you can’t always please everyone.

 Their eggs are laid on plants they will feed on when they hatch, and their larvae are usually yellowish-green with brown heads.

-Moreso, this particular one of the type of beetle in Minnesota has three pairs of legs and six or more hairs on its body.
+Moreover, this particular type of beetle in Minnesota has three pairs of legs and six or more hairs.
 The adults can be seen from June through September but can survive long periods without feeding.

-Adults will lay eggs all summer long, which overwinters for six months, meaning you can see this beetle year round!
+Adults will lay eggs all summer, which overwinters for six months, meaning you can see this beetle year round!

 46. Festive Tiger Beetle